CDRT/docs/bios/settings/thinkstation/videosetup.md

 <details><summary>Select Active Video - Intel(R)</summary>

-Select the primary video device for graphics output.
+Select primary video device that will be used for graphic output.
+If "Auto" is selected, system will prioritize video devices as following sequence:
+PEG (PCI-e Graphics Device)
+IGD (Internal Graphics Device)

 Options: